How to Clean a Menstrual Cup

 These menstrual cup cleansers are usually made from all-natural ingredients and smell great.
 Of course, they are a little bit more expensive than this next option.

-Plain Soap and Water
+How to Clean a Menstrual Cup: Use Plain Soap and Water

 You can also use warm water along with unscented, mild, water-based soap if you prefer not to spend money on another product for your bathroom.
 However, the DivaWash really does get it squeaky clean in a way that plain soap and water doesn’t.